 Why aren’t the books in Kindle Unlimited?

 I’m not a self-published author.
 The bulk of the titles in Kindle Unlimited are from authors who are not contracted with a publisher.
 While my publisher does put titles in Kindle Unlimited every now and then, it isn’t something they do frequently.
 In order for a book to be in Kindle Unlimited, it cannot be listed for sale anywhere else.
-Not on the publisher’s page and not on other sites like B&N, iTunes, etc. That’s not really fair to the readers who don’t like Amazon or don’t have a Kindle, so most publishers offer their books across multiple platforms.
+Not on the publisher’s page and not on other sites like B&N, Apple Books, etc. That’s not really fair to the readers who don’t like Amazon or don’t have a Kindle, so most publishers offer their books across multiple platforms.
+It also means libraries don’t have access to those books.
+All of my titles are submitted to Overdrive, which means you can request them from your local library.

 Why aren’t the books $0.99?